 Through a bold curiosity and creativity, Haseeb Iqbal and has already contributed so much in the creation of and uncovering of culture, past and present.
-He is a poet, DJ, host of a monthly Worldwide FM show; presenter of DIY podcast platform, Mare Street Records; author of Noting Voices: Contemplating London’s Culture.
+He is a poet, DJ, host of a monthly Worldwide FM show; presenter of DIY podcast platform, Mare Street Records; author of Noting Voices: Contemplating London’s Culture featuring an interview with our Founder & Creative Director!)
 Recent ventures also include a Jazz FM show on Pakistan culture & Jazz and interviewing electronic music legend, Goldie.
 What’s even more exciting is we know this is only the start for Haseeb.
 We caught up with him to get his Essential Remedies suggestions, as we know he’d have some invaluable recommendations for us…

 Mason Currey ‘Daily Rituals’ (Knopf, 2013)

 This book has continued to ground and inspire me for many years.
 It is a compiled set of daily routines of hundreds of esteemed artists across various crafts.
 From writers to painters; filmmakers to scientists; architects to composers, and beyond.
 Whenever I feel like I’m losing focus or motivation, I always come back to this book.
 It reminds me of how the greatest artists have consistently remained stimulated and efficient, and it seems to bring their greatness somewhat into reach.